 ACIA Aero Technics Conversions & Leasing was registered in France in early 2017 to assist with technical management services and oversight for the ACIA Aero Capital group of businesses.

 ACIA Aero Technics oversees and manages the heavy maintenance checks for group owned aircraft as well as technical and CAMO oversight for aircraft acquisitions, disposals and leasing and Large Cargo Door conversions (LCD);

-IPR Conversions Limited (IPR) acquired the Large Cargo Door and Structural Tube STCs designed by Alenia (now rebranded “Leonardo”), the manufacturer of the ATR fuselage, and Airbus Group’s partner in the entire ATR program.
+IPR Conversions (Switzerland) Limited (IPR) acquired the Large Cargo Door and Structural Tube STCs designed by Alenia (now rebranded “Leonardo”), the manufacturer of the ATR fuselage, and Airbus Group’s partner in the entire ATR program.

 ACIA Aero Parts Company (AAPC) brings a wealth of experience on the ATR and Beechcraft airframes, thus creating a premium parts solution for your ATR, Beechcraft and Cessna operations.
 AAPC is a dedicated Parts Supplier based in Toulouse, France working closely with OEM’s, Repair Stations, Operators and Brokers.
 AAPC understands the complexity of keeping an aircraft in the air, generating revenue, and the lost revenue an operator incurs when it is AOG.
 AAPC is there to make sure all our Customers keep aircraft in the air, generating revenue, no matter when, where or what their requirements.